 Internationally he has collaborated on MAJNOON SAITARA with the Ashtar Theatre of Palestine and with the International Theatre and Literacy Project he worked on JOURNEY TO THE DREAM a new play by high school students in Tanzania, East Africa.
 In 2011 he collaborated and directed WE STOOD UP for the Centre X Centre International Theatre Festival in Rwanda that incorporated the performances and stories of 23 orphaned survivors of the genocide.

-Lewis is also a noted actor, working Off Broadway at the Pearl Theatre, in NYC at La Mama ETC, regionally with companies like the Pennsylvania Shakespeare Festival, in television and feature films from COMEDY CENTRAL’S Upright Citizen’s Brigade to GOD’S COUNTRY and his work has been nominated for the Fox Foundation Fellowship and the Princess Grace Theatre Fellowship.
+Lewis is also a noted actor, working Off Broadway at the Pearl Theatre, in NYC at La Mama ETC, regionally with companies like the Pennsylvania Shakespeare Festival and in television and feature films from COMEDY CENTRAL’S Upright Citizen’s Brigade to GOD’S COUNTRY.
+He has directed at the Kennedy Center, Institut Del Teatre; Centre X Centre International Theatre Festival, Hancher Auditorium, Ensemble Studio Theatre, Lied Center, the Music IC Chamber Festival and regional theaters across the country.

 His essays have appeared in Witness; Identity Theory; the Montreal Review and New Madrid.
 His plays are published by Original Works Publishing.